Juancruzc21/Music-Player-On-Python-/README.md

 # Music-Player-On-Python-
-A music player made with Pygame and Tkinter's library
+A music player made with Pygame and Tkinter libraries

 [W.I.P]